|Debit Card Safety Tips|

 4. Take your receipt and save it.
 Always check sales vouchers for the correct purchase amount before you sign them.

 5. Report lost or stolen card immediately.
 Call any of the NorthStar locations Monday thru Friday from 9:00 am to 4:30 pm.
-On weekends and after hours, contact FRAUD MESSAGE CENTER at 877-253-8964.
+On weekends and after hours, contact CARD PROCESSING CENTER at 800-472-3272.
 You may want to save this number in your phone.

 6. Keep an eye on your card when doing a transaction.
 Giving your card to someone is like giving them cash so keep your card in sight at all times.
 Be sure you get your card back after each purchase.
 If any activity during a transaction concerns you, call NorthStar Bank immediately to report the incident.

 7. Check your bank statement to assure the amounts charged are what your authorized.

 8. Do not volunteer any personal information when you use your card other than by displaying a personal ID as requested by a merchant (ie driver’s license).

 9. Capturing card information or “skimming” is on the rise at ATM and gas stations.
 Never use an ATM or card swipe that looks like it has been tampered with as indicated by loose or extra parts attached to the face of the machine, adhesive tape or glue residue.
 Look for anything that may have a tiny hole or slot for a camera that is aimed at the keypad.
 If your card is captured inside an ATM or other device, call NorthStar Bank immediately to report the incident.
 Most skimming devices are installed for short periods of time-usually just a few hours.

 10. Never lend your card to anyone.
 Never let your debit card out of your sight.

 There are 4 places you should beware of using a debit card at all costs: